zonneplan/KiBot/README.md

     - `options`: [dict] Options for the `ibom` output.
       * Valid keys:
         - `blacklist`: [string=''] List of comma separated blacklisted components or prefixes with *.
 E.g. 'X1,MH*'.
+                       IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `blacklist_empty_val`: [boolean=false] Blacklist components with empty value.
+                                 IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `board_rotation`: [number=0] Board rotation in degrees (-180 to 180).
 Will be rounded to multiple of 5.
         - `bom_view`: [string='left-right'] [bom-only,left-right,top-bottom] Default BOM view.
         - `checkboxes`: [string='Sourced,Placed'] Comma separated list of checkbox columns.
         - `dark_mode`: [boolean=false] Default to dark mode.
+        - `dnf_filter`: [string|list(string)=''] Name of the filter to mark components as not fitted.
+                        A short-cut to use for simple cases where a variant is an overkill.
+                        Avoid using it in conjunction with with IBoM native filtering options.
         - `dnp_field`: [string=''] Name of the extra field that indicates do not populate status.
                        Components with this field not empty will be blacklisted.
+                       IBoM option, avoid using in conjunction with KiBot variants/filters.
         - `extra_fields`: [string=''] Comma separated list of extra fields to pull from netlist or xml file.
         - `hide_pads`: [boolean=false] Hide footprint pads by default.
         - `hide_silkscreen`: [boolean=false] Hide silkscreen by default.